MicrosoftDocs/security/privileged-access-workstations/security-rapid-modernization-plan.md

 ### Identify and categorize privileged accounts (Azure AD)

 - **What**: Identify all roles and groups with high business impact that will require privileged security level (immediately or over time).
-These administrators will require sparate accounts in a later step [Privileged access administration](critical-impact-accounts.md#separate-accounts-for-admins).
+These administrators will require separate accounts in a later step [Privileged access administration](critical-impact-accounts.md#separate-accounts-for-admins).
 - **Why**: This step is required to identify and minimize the number of people that require separate accounts and privileged access protection
 - **Who**: This initiative is typically led by [Identity and Key Management](/azure/cloud-adoption-framework/organize/cloud-security-identity-keys) and/or [Security Architecture](/azure/cloud-adoption-framework/organize/cloud-security-architecture).
    - **Sponsorship:** This initiative is typically sponsored by CISO, CIO, or Director of Identity